Get Help Today(877) 648-4288

 If you are a child of an alcoholic, the first thing to understand is that it isn’t your fault.
 While it may seem like it, and your parent may outright say it, it isn’t.
 However, you can help guide your alcoholic parent to seek treatment that will greatly improve the quality of their life and yours.

 The term, “high functioning alcoholics,” may seem like an oxymoron to most, but millions of Americans fall into this category.
 A high-functioning alcoholic is someone who suffers from an alcohol use disorder but who is able to mask it through personal, professional, and familial success.
 High functioning alcoholics often have vast networks of friends and family and high paying jobs.
 High functioning alcoholics differ from the stereotype of a rock-bottom alcoholic, but they still suffer from an addiction.
 They have a mental dependency on alcohol, binge drink when they are in a situation where it is deemed “acceptable,” and drink before and after events so that they’re not openly criticized.

 They can be well educated, successful, and affluent, but their alcoholism still causes a strain on them and their relationships, hurting the ones closest to them.
 Success can’t justify damaging behavior.
 They may not realize it until something negative happens, like they are arrested or cause a major accident, but their addiction is just as damaging as any other.

 No matter who you are, there are alcoholism treatment centers that will be able to help you get clean and stay clean.
-Contact a compassionate treatment expert now who will determine your needs and help you enroll in rehab.
+Contact a compassionate treatment provider now who can help you enroll in rehab.